Neda Ulaby: Career

 Ulaby began her career as an intern for the features desk of the Topeka Capital-Journal from 1993 to 1994 and later freelanced for the Chicago Reader and the Washington City Paper.
 Ulaby became managing editor of Chicago's Windy City Times in 1999, holding the post for one year, and later became co-host of the radio program What's Coming Out at the Movies.

 She has taught classes in the humanities at the University of Chicago, Northeastern Illinois University, and at high schools serving at-risk students.
 She has also edited fiction for The Chicago Review and served on the editing staff of the prominent academic journal Critical Inquiry.
 Ulaby joined NPR in 2000 as part of their Next Generation Radio Initiative, and worked as an editorial assistant and producer before becoming a reporter in 2003.

 Notable work

 Neda Ulaby was one of the first to report on the 2005 Sony BMG CD copy protection scandal.
-Ulaby has also reported investigative pieces critical of Body Worlds and BODIES...the exhibition.
-She is included in the anthology "Bodies Out of Bounds: Fatness and Transgression".
+She has also reported investigative pieces critical of Body Worlds and BODIES...the exhibition.
+She is included in the anthology Bodies Out of Bounds: Fatness and Transgression.

 Her film reviews have appeared in alternative papers nationwide and her articles on slapstick comedy have been published internationally.

-She hosted the Emmy award-winning public television series, "Arab American Stories" and in 2010, won a Gracie Award from The American Women in Radio & Television.
+She hosted the Emmy award-winning public television series Arab American Stories, and in 2010, won a Gracie Award from The American Women in Radio & Television.
 Ulaby has also been recognized with fellowships from the Knight Center for Specialized Journalism and the USC Annenberg/Getty Arts Journalism Program.